ontimize/ontimize-boot/_pages/basics_i18n.md

 {% endhighlight %}

 This configuration indicates the keys and values to be stored in the database.
-The database table is the one corresponding to the bean described in the **refRepository: OCDatabaseBundleDao** attribute.
+The database table is the one corresponding to the bean described in the **refBundleRepository: OCDatabaseBundleDao** attribute.

 ### Creation of DAO files